Napoleon on St Helena: how exile became the French emperor's last battle

 The final blow to the murder by arsenic theory was struck by a team of Italian scientists a decade ago, who analysed hairs taken from Napoleon’s head at various times in his life (including when he was a boy) and discovered that the arsenic levels were the same in all of them.
 The doctors had almost certainly been right all along.

-Julian Humphrys is a historian and development officer at the Battlefields Trust
+Julian Humphrys is a historian and battlefields expert

 This content first appeared in the December 2018 issue of BBC History Revealed